The Next Level

-The Next Level is the sixth studio album by Diljit Dosanjh, released on 20 August 2009 worldwide making one of his most successful albums.
+The Next Level is the sixth studio album by singer Diljit Dosanjh, released on 20 August 2009 worldwide by T-Series, making it one of his most successful albums.
 It was also released internationally to US, Canada, and UK.

+The album was composed and produced by Honey Singh, and contained eight tracks.

+Background

-The Next Level was released under the banner of T-Series.
-With the music of Honey Singh, the album contained eight tracks.
-"Dil Nach Da" was written by Balvir Boparai and four songs are written by Pirti Silon, two of them by the pen of Satta Kotliwala and one other by Honey Singh.
-The title of the album was coined by Singh after he asked Diljit whether he wants to do whatever is being done or something "Next Level" to which Diljit replied "Next Level".
+"Dil Nach Da", the lead single of the album, was written by Balvir Boparai, while four other songs were written by Pirti Silon.
+The title of the album was coined by Singh after he asked Diljit whether "he wants to do whatever is being done or something next level", to which Diljit replied "next level".

+Release

 The album was preceded by the lead single, "Dil Nach Da" which impacted worldwide.
-Following the success of his first single, "Panga" was released featuring rap with Honey Singh which was another success.
-The duo also appeared again on the track Los Angeles(LA) which featured another rap from Singh.
+Following the success of his first single, "Panga" was released, featuring Honey Singh, which was another success.
+The duo also appeared on the track "Los Angeles (LA)" which also featured Singh.
 The album received positive reviews.